Still Lifes

 The Artist

-Marjorie Collins is a painter based in Oxford, having lived there since moving from her birthplace of Chicago nearly fifty years ago.
+Marjorie Collins is a painter based in Oxford, having lived there since moving from her birthplace of Chicago in 1975.
 She trained at the University of Michigan and the School of the Art Institute of Chicago.
 In the later stages, she moved away from the Abstract Expressionism that was being taught at that time and instead, influenced by the work of the American artists Richard Estes, Edward Hopper and Alex Katz, developed her own version of Abstract Realism.
-Her early work was primarily on canvas and this continued for many years, but now the majority of her work is in watercolour on paper where her use of colour and hard edges stlll prevails.
+Her early work was primarily on canvas and this continued for many years, but now the majority of her work is in watercolour on paper where her use of colour and hard edges still prevails, whilst in her most recent work she has returned to canvases to paint fragments of buildings in the style that she had built up over the years with watercolours.

 The Artist

-Marjorie Collins is a painter based in Oxford, having lived there since moving from her birthplace of Chicago nearly fifty years ago.
+Marjorie Collins is a painter based in Oxford, having lived there since moving from her birthplace of Chicago in 1975.
 She trained at the University of Michigan and the School of the Art Institute of Chicago.
 In the later stages, she moved away from the Abstract Expressionism that was being taught at that time and instead, influenced by the work of the American artists Richard Estes, Edward Hopper and Alex Katz, developed her own version of Abstract Realism.
-Her early work was primarily on canvas and this continued for many years, but now the majority of her work is in watercolour on paper where her use of colour and hard edges stlll prevails.
+Her early work was primarily on canvas and this continued for many years, but now the majority of her work is in watercolour on paper where her use of colour and hard edges still prevails, whilst in her most recent work she has returned to canvases to paint fragments of buildings in the style that she had built up over the years with watercolours.

 Oxford Art Society Members’ Exhibition 2023